x-drum/docker-ntopng/README.md

 # xdrum/docker-ntopng
-# ntopng and nprobe container
+# ntopng container

-A ntopng/nprobe container based on lucaderi/ntopng-docker and Ubuntu 14:04 images
+A ntopng container based on lucaderi/ntopng-docker and Ubuntu 14:04 images

+## Notes
+* by default the container will expose the ntopng webinterface on port tcp/3000.

 ## Usage